Yusluv2549583/alx-system_engineering-devops/0x02-shell_redirections/README.md

-exercie 11: a script that counts the number of directories and sub-directories in the current directory
+a script that counts the number of directories and sub-directories in the current directory